The Sybil Verch Child Care Centre

 YMCA-YWCA Child Care is a resource that parents can rely on to provide an environment outside of the home that is safe, caring and developmentally supportive for their child.
 YMCA-YWCA Child Care is a place where children can grow and reach their potential.
 Our child care programs offer enriched programming to engage children in a variety of experiences.

 - Family Information Handbook

-The Early Child Care Program Family Handbook is a valuable resource for families and contains our polices, practices and much more!
+The Child Care Family Handbook is a valuable resource for families and contains our polices, practices and much more!
 We encourage you to review this handbook to assist you in deciding if Y Child Care is the right fit for your family.